Scientific Name: Eruca vesicaria

 Family: Brassicaceae

-Arugula has high amounts of vitamin K/phylloquinone (136% daily value [DV]) which is beneficial for bone health and normal blood clotting, i.e., it helps wounds heal faster.
-Arugula is also rich in vitamin C (25% DV) which aids the immune system.
+Arugula has high amounts of vitamin K/phylloquinone (91% daily value [DV]) which is beneficial for bone health and normal blood clotting, i.e., it helps wounds heal faster.
+Arugula is also rich in vitamin C (17% DV) which aids the immune system.
 Vitamin C is an antioxidant that may help reduce the risk of chronic diseases like heart disease.
 It also makes collagen which is important for skin health.
+Vitamin A (13% DV) is present in arugula as well.
+This vitamin is crucial for eye health.

-Arugula has generous amounts of vitamin A (47% DV) which supports healthy vision and the immune system.
-Vitamin A also plays a role in the reproductive system.
 The folate (24% DV) in arugula is necessary for amino acid metabolism and preventing neural tube defects.
 Folate is also very advantageous during pregnancy.
-Arugula also contains calcium (16% DV) which supports bone health and muscle/nerve function.
+Arugula also contains calcium (12% DV) which supports bone health and muscle/nerve function.
+This vegetable has magnesium and manganese at amounts of 11% DV and 14% DV, respectively.
+Magnesium has been found to play a role in muscle and nerve function, while manganese is thought to be an antioxidant.